opentoonz/opentoonz_docs/source/editing_animation_levels.rst

 ========================
 Once you have created your animation levels, you may need to work on them in order to add or insert new drawings, or rearrange the frame sequence.

-All the editing can be saved by saving the level, or by saving the scene, thus automatically saving all of its levels.
+All the editing can be saved by saving the level, or by saving the scene with the Save All command, thus automatically saving all of its levels.

 .. _using_the_level_strip:

 Using the Level Strip
 ---------------------
-An animation level can be managed in the level strip.
-The level strip shows all of the drawings of the current level, even drawings not currently exposed in the , according to their numbering order.
+An animation level can be managed in the Level Strip.
+The Level Strip shows all of the drawings of the current level (even drawings not currently exposed in the Xsheet/Timeline) according to their numbering order.

 .. note:: In case a frame range of the animation level has been loaded with the Load Level dialog, only the frames within the allocated frame range will be visible in the level strip (see  :ref:`Using the File Browser <using_the_file_browser>`  ).

 When a level is selected, each frame of the strip contains a level drawing, according to the level numbering order.
-When a frame in the strip is selected, the related drawing is displayed in the work area, replacing any previous displayed content, to let you work on it more easily.
+When a frame in the strip is selected, the related drawing is displayed in the Viewer, replacing any previous displayed content, to let you work on it more easily.

 When one or more frames are selected you can perform standard cut, copy, paste, delete and insert operations.
 New drawings can be added, and any sequence can be renumbered.
-From the level strip drawings can be also exposed in the .
+From the Level Strip, drawings can be also exposed in the Xsheet/Timeline.

-When you change the order of the drawings in the level strip, or when a drawing is cut, deleted or inserted, and drawings are exposed in the scene, the  will continue to contain a reference to that particular frame of the animation level, whatever its content is.
-When the  contains a reference to a drawing that is eliminated in the level strip, the level name and number turn red, to warn you that there is no drawing available for that cell anymore.
+When you change the order of the drawings in the Level Strip, or when a drawing is cut, deleted or inserted, and drawings are exposed in the scene, the Xsheet/Timeline will continue to contain a reference to that particular frame of the animation level, whatever its content is.
+When the Xsheet/Timeline contains a reference to a drawing that is eliminated in the Level Strip, the level name and number turn red, to warn you that there is no drawing available for that cell anymore.

 The width of the level strip pane cannot be resized freely, because it depends on the size of the animation level preview icons, but it can be customized in the Preferences > Interface dialog.

-.. tip:: **To edit an animation level in the level strip:**
+.. tip:: **To edit an animation level in the Level Strip:**

     Do one of the following:

-    - Select in the  a cell containing a drawing from the animation level you want to edit.
+    - Select in the Xsheet/Timeline a cell containing a drawing from the animation level you want to edit.

-    - Right-click the level icon in the scene cast and choose Display in Level Strip from the menu that opens.
+    - Right-click the level icon in the Scene Cast and choose Display in Level Strip from the menu that opens.

-.. tip:: **To scroll the level strip:**
+.. tip:: **To scroll the Level Strip:**

     Do one of the following: